Prepare Research Proposals

 Budgets submitted to the College's Office of Research Affairs must be completed in SIMS.

-The Office also uses CAYUSE 424, a web application designed to simplify the creation, review, approval and electronic submission of grant proposals.
+The Office also uses CAYUSE 424, a web application designed to simplify the creation, review, approval and electronic submission of most federal grant proposals.

 In addition, to material in SIMS and CAYUSE, the institution requires an Internal Approval Form (IAF), a required internal document used to provide a summary of pertinent administrative and fiscal information about a proposed sponsored project.